 How does it work?
 How to Brew Coffee in the OXO Auto-Drip Pour Over system

-As you might guess, very similar to other pour over mechanisms.
-The difference is the reservoir.
-But to lay it out step by step.
+As you might guess, they are very similar to other pour over mechanisms.
+The difference is primarily the reservoir, but to lay it out step by step.

 - Add an empty filter, folding over it bottom layer to the side, to the dripper.
 Filter should be open (large end flared) and fit into the dripper fairly snuggly.

 - Add the ground coffee (I do a 20 on the Baratza Encore, but you do you) to the filter (which remains inside the dripper).

 - Place the reservoir over the filter & coffee on the dripper plastic itself.

 - Fill the reservoir on the OXO Auto-Drip with water to your desired fill-line.

 - Enjoy 🙂

 What’s Great About the OXO Auto-Drip Water Tank